 The internet loves quirky content!

 Seriously, these holidays are great for online businesses.
 The internet loves quirky, unusual content!
 And as a bonus, many of these holiday hashtags will trend on social media!
 What better way to get some visibility and express your brand personality than to develop content around a holiday hashtag?

 Again, anybody can create a campaign around Christmas or Mother’s Day.
-The question becomes, how you can be different?
+The question becomes, how can you be different?
 How can you develop your content to stand out in your market?

 A Simple Content Plan to Incorporate Unusual Holidays

 It’s time to inject some fun into your brand.
 Here are a few ways you can use quirky holidays, no matter what industry you’re in:

 - write a blog post about it and tie it to one of your products

 - host a contest and give away a related prize

 Are you wondering how you can use these holidays?
 After all, your industry is different, right?

 I work from home, I don’t have a brick-and mortar store to decorate.